HotspotStoplight/Climate/flood_mapping/SETUP.md

 Then run `gcloud auth application-default login` to authenticate.

 ## Running the Flood Prediction Script
-To run the script, navigate to the `flood_mapping` directory and activate the virtual environment with `poetry shell`.
+To run the script, navigate to the `flood_mapping` directory and activate the virtual environment with `pipenv shell`.
 Then, run the main script with.
 This is done with `python data/src/script.py` follow by a list of countries, e.g.,

 ```
 python3 data/src/script.py Uruguay "El Salvador" Brazil